-Although many factors come into play when evaluating a job, salary is a very important one.
-Whether you’re choosing a career, negotiating a starting salary, or asking for a raise, it’s beneficial to have an idea of the appropriate pay range for your experience, industry, and location.
+Although many factors come into play when you’re evaluating a job offer, salary is an important one.
+Whether you’re choosing a career, negotiating a starting salary, or asking for a raise, it’s helpful to have an idea of the appropriate pay range for your experience, industry, and location.
 This will empower you in any conversations you have about your salary.

 Of course, determining the salary you should be receiving is easier said than done.
 There are many components that can affect the amount of pay you receive, including your level of education or type of degree, your professional experience, your skill set, your references, and how you perform in an interview.
 External factors may impact your salary as well.

 Salary data is a great starting point to get a sense of what constitutes fair pay for your role, experience level, and location.
 You can start by checking the Bureau of Labor Statistics (BLS), which produces a survey of wages that includes median salary figures as well as salary data for the top 10% and bottom 10% of earners.

 For example, construction managers’ median annual wage was $93,370 in May 2018, but the highest 10% of earners made more than $161,510, while the bottom 10% of earners made less than $55,240.

 In addition to the BLS data, there are many other sites you can use to find salary information.

 - PayScale.com, Indeed.com, and Salary.com that provide salary information for various job titles and occupations.

 - If you’re interested in learning about salaries at a specific company, you can check sites like Glassdoor.com.

 - You can also look at salary data for a certain location.
 For example, Zippia ranks the top 100 job markets, with the average salary for each location.